Rapporteket/norspis2/README.md

     to go along with the maps
   - …

+Some functions belongs together.
+For instance the function make_figFig_unitCompar.R belongs to make_figTable_unitCompar.R in the following way: The function make_figFig_unitCompar.R depends on make_figTable_unitCompar.R.
+One must first make the table by running make_figTable_unitCompar., which can then put into make_figFig_unitCompar.R to make a figure for that table.

 A function for making parameterized reports for each hospital unit, norspis2::make\_report(), in connection to a a .Rmd document, inst/norspis-periodisk-rapport.Rmd, has also been made.